-However, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels.
-Any CCPA-permitted financial incentive we offer will reasonably relate to your PI’s value and contain written terms that describe the program’s material aspects.
+However, we may offer you certain financial incentives permitted by applicable state privacy law that can result in different prices, rates, or quality levels.
+Any permitted financial incentive we offer will reasonably relate to your PI’s value and contain written terms that describe the program’s material aspects.
 Participation in a financial incentive program requires your prior opt in consent, which you may revoke at any time.

 We comply with California’s “Shine the Light” law (Civil Code Section § 1798.83) by providing the opt-out described above: if you opt-out as described, we will not provide your personally identifiable information to third parties for direct marketing purposes.

 We reserve the right to amend this privacy notice at our discretion and at any time.
 When we make changes to this privacy notice, we will post the updated notice on the Website and update the notice’s effective date.
 Your continued use of our Website following the posting of changes constitutes your acceptance of such changes.

 If you have any questions or comments about this notice, the ways in which we collect and use your information described herein, your choices and rights regarding such use, or wish to exercise your rights under California law, please do not hesitate to contact us as follows: